saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/operations/prometheus/alert-rules/index.md

 You should save your Prometheus alert rules (YAML format) in a Git repository.
 Assume that the repository is `https://github.com/company/alert-rules`.

-You can put the alert rules in a folder in the repository.
+You can put the alert rules in a subfolder in the repository.
 For instance, `https://github.com/company/alert-rules/production`.

 ```json